Dame Amanda Fisher DBE FMedSci FRS

 Amanda Fisher has contributed to many areas of biology including the molecular discovery of HIV and the impact of chromatin and nuclear location for gene expression.
 In addition to her research activity she guides the strategy of the MRC London Institute of Medical Sciences at Imperial College London (ICL).

-As a postdoctoral scientist, Amanda produced the first functional copies of HIV, providing researchers with access to enough biologically active material to study the function of the virus’s genes.
-She later became interested in epigenetics and nuclear reprogramming, particularly in white blood cells known as lymphocytes and embryonic stem cells.
-Her current research focuses on how gene expression patterns are inherited when cells divide, using lymphocytes as a model system.
+As a postdoctoral scientist, Amanda produced the first biologically active molecular clones of HIV that enabled studies of the function of the genes of the virus.
+She later became interested in epigenetics and nuclear reprogramming, particularly in lymphocytes and embryonic stem cells.
+Currently her research explores how gene expression patterns are inherited as cells divide and how gene expression is changed during mammalian development.

-As current head of the Institute of Clinical Sciences at Imperial, Amanda leads its researchers in their efforts to further our understanding of human diseases and to translate their findings into improved diagnoses and treatments.
+As head of the Institute of Clinical Sciences at ICL, Amanda leads efforts to better link science and medicine so that a greater understanding of human disease can be translated into improved diagnoses and treatments.